 (Yangon, Inle Lake, Bagan)

 Cruise the waters of time back to a tradition evocative of Southeast Asia centuries ago with a pilgrimage to Hpaung Daw U – otherwise known as Myanmar’s leg rowing festival.
 Held upon the shores of Inle Lake, a trip to this spiritual 18 day pageant is true cultural nirvana.
 Watch as a golden barge holding four Buddhas is towed by ornamented leg-rowers from your own private boat with expert guide.
 Go ashore to take part in the eclectic festivities with monks & locals alike, from magic shows, dancing, leg rowing races and fireworks to fortune tellers, blessings and Burmese banquets.
 To amplify your experience, plan your visit to coincide with Thadingyut, the festival of lights!
-Held between October 5th and 22nd this year.

-Yangon is a sprawling city with a relatively small downtown area including several markets, colonial buildings, the Yangon River and a very green area with tree-lined streets and several lakes.
-During this full day tour you will be shown you the different faces of Yangon from the landmarks to the hidden markets that have sees only few westerners.
-During the day you will visit the Sule Pagoda, colonial downtown, the harbour, The Strand, one of the colourful local markets and Kandawgyi lake.
-The reclining Buddha will be visited just before taking the famous circular train to bring you right behind Bogyoke Aung San market before heading back to your hotel.
-The tour includes a drink at the Strand Hotel with lunch.
+Yangon is a sprawling city with a relatively small downtown area including several markets, colonial buildings, the Yangon River, and a very green area with tree-lined streets and several lakes.
+During this full day tour you will be shown the different faces of Yangon from the landmarks to the hidden markets that have seen only a few westerners.
+During the day you will visit the Sule Pagoda, colonial downtown, the harbour, The Strand, and one of the colourful local markets.
+The reclining Buddha will be visited just before taking a tasteful lunch of typical dishes from tribes from all over the country like Kachin, Shan, and Rakhine.
+A local market will lead you to a small station where you will take the famous circular train that will bring you right behind Bogyoke Aung San market before heading back to your hotel.
+The tour includes a drink at the Strand Hotel and lunch at a local restaurant.

-Fly one way from Yangon to Inle Lake.
+Fly from Yangon to Inle Lake.

 Inle Lake in southern Shan State is a vast natural lake surrounded by traditional Shan villages.
-On the lake itself the Intha people have been living for many centuries in village built entirely on stilts on the lake.
+On the lake itself the Intha people have been living for many centuries in villages built entirely on stilts on the lake.
 Today, you will be taken by a private motorboat around the lake to discover its natural beauty, visit the floating gardens and hopefully see some of the famous leg rowers as well as enjoy tea time at a local family’s house.
 On and around the lake, traditional markets are held in different villages according to a 5-day rotating schedule and today you will visit a colourful market frequented by Shan and Pao people living nearby.
-Afterwards, visit a local cheroot factory (where the Burmese cigars are made), floating tomato gardens, Intha Heritage house where the Burmese cats are bred and if wanted you can visit a weaving factory.
+Afterwards, visit a local cheroot factory (where the Burmese cigars are made), floating tomato gardens, Intha Heritage house where the Burmese cats are bred, and if wanted you can visit a weaving factory.
 Return to your hotel around 4:00 PM, in time for sunset.

-In the south of the lake the ruins of Indein are certainly worth a visit.
-Partly covered by vegetation the area looks like a “pagoda forest”.
+In the southern part of the lake the ruins of Indein are certainly worth a visit.
+Partly covered by vegetation, the area looks like a “pagoda forest”.
 Your guide will take you on a walk for about one hour to enjoy a fantastic view over the lake where you will then visit the primary school in Sae Ma Village.
 A home-made cooked lunch is served in a local house before continuing onboard a local canoe in the direction of Phaung Daw Oo pagoda.
 Whenever you are tired peddling yourself, you can continue by motorboat to the pagoda.
 From Phaung Daw Oo pagoda you will proceed by motorboat to your hotel.

 As described in many books, the Shan culture is very interesting and rich and especially in Nyaung Shwe you still get a bit of the feeling of the former Shan kingdom of Nyaung Shwe.
-Begin with a visit of the Buddha museum which is housed in the former “Haw” (palace) of the last Shan prince of Nyaung Shwe (Mr Sao Shwe Thaike, who later became the first prime minister of Myanmar after independence).
+Begin with a visit of the Buddha museum which is housed in the former “Haw” (palace) of the last Shan prince of Nyaung Shwe (Mr. Sao Shwe Thaike, who later became the first prime minister of Myanmar after independence).
 Enjoy a nice Shan lunch at the Viewpoint restaurant and then continue the tour to the local market looking for some traditional Shan cotton and Shan traditional dresses.
 A visit to the ancient teak wooden Shwe Yan Pyay monastery with the oval windows is certainly giving the opportunity for some great pictures.
 You will be peddled around some small canals and pass floating gardens in a small wooden boat for about half an hour to see more of the local Shan life from the water.
 End the tour with a visit and some wine tasting of the excellent wines at the Red Mountain winery in Nyaung Shwe.

-Fly one way from Inle Lake to Bagan.
+Fly from Inle Lake to Bagan.

 The Tharabar Gate Hotel is located in the most unique Archeological Site of South East Asia, the Ancient capital of the Burmese Empire, Old Bagan.
 Surrounded by more than 4000 ancient temples and Pagodas, you will be enchanted by the breathtaking views.
 The Hotel offers 84 luxury rooms including 4 Suites.
 Every room is decorated with teak floors and typical Burmese furniture.

 A full day tour by car, with an experienced guide through Bagan will show you the best known temples of the area.
 You will begin the day climbing Buledi Pagoda to get a first impressive view over the whole area.
 From here the guide plans his way to some of the other amazing temples that have been here for hundreds of years.
 Places like the Ananda, Dhammayangyi, Sulamani, and Thatbyinnyu will certainly impress you.
 Lunch will be taken at a local restaurant and around 4:00PM, you will continue the tour by horse cart to Pyathagyi pagoda to catch the sunset with some refreshing drinks served.
 The best part of this tour; whenever you see a temple you like, just ask your guide to stop to have a look at it.
-Simply pick your own favourite temple.

-An ideal excursion on your second or third day in Bagan when you feel like you have seen most of the temples (or at least enough) and also want to discover some other things.
+This is an ideal excursion which acts as an alternate to the temples of Bagan, a way to get behind the scenes in this part of Myanmar.
 Cross the river by private boat to Pakkoku and visit a local slipper factory, the market and see where the famous Pakkoku blankets are made.
 Continue by boat to Kyauk Gu Ohnmin cave temple that rarely sees foreign visitors.
 After a picnic lunch near this fantastic temple your guide and driver will show you how palm juice is collected and you will visit later in the day a local lacquer-ware workshop in Myinkaba village.